 Let's play the 10th Sudoku game at 3rd level of hardness

 This is the 10th game play session at Sudoku third level of hardness.
 The specialty of this game has been use of large number of cycles that made the game comparatively easier.
-Use of the new digit lockdown technique discovered last time was not needed.

 Overall strategy adopted and techniques used